ScytedTV-Studios/API/reference/ScytedTV API/authorization.md

 https://<username>:<password>@api.scyted.tv/<path>
 ```

-> **Note: For enhanced security, it is recommended to use the Bearer Authentication method or URL Token-based methods instead of embedding your username and password in the URL.**
+> **Note: For enhanced security, it is recommended to use the Bearer Authentication method or URL Token-based methods instead of embedding your username and password or token in the URL.**